SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 7. You need to submit a report in which you explain how each function is implemented.
 The performance analysis of RDT is included. （15 pts）

-**Bonus**: Design is pending.
+**Bonus**: To be decided.
 Any mechanism that improves the RDT transfer rate is permitted.
-If you have any suggestions, please feel free to contact the instructors or SAs.
+If you have any ideas, please confirm with the instructors or SAs before you start.
 (20 bonus pts)

 <!-- ## 2.2 Presentation (30 pts)
 For the final presentation: